-Your sofa is the heart of your living room, offering comfort and relaxation.
+Your couch is the heart of your living room, offering comfort and relaxation.
 However, with daily use, it’s important to keep it clean and free from germs.
 Knowing how to properly disinfect your sofa is essential, especially in today’s world.

-Clearing the Way: Removing Debris and Cushions
+Remove Debris and Cushions

 This initial step ensures that the disinfection process is more effective, as it allows you to reach hidden areas that might otherwise harbour dirt and germs.
 By creating a clean slate, you set the stage for a thorough and successful disinfection.

-Vacuuming Away Dirt and Dust
+Vacuum Away Dirt and Dust

 Before you start disinfecting, be sure to thoroughly vacuum your sofa.
 Use the right attachment to clean the fabric well and get rid of dirt, dust, and pet hair.

 This step is important to get ready for the disinfection process, as it helps create a cleaner surface for the disinfectant to work effectively.

 Choose a Suitable Disinfectant Based on the Couch Tag